dudley2y/discord-general-bot/README.md

 The user can opt into whoever they want notified, ideally be server independent

 Preprocess:
-Member can use command  `bash -notifyMe [user] ` to add a user to their notify list
+Member can use command  `-notifyMe [user] ` to add a user to their notify list

 ```
 1. check if user is in server